-Updated: July 30, 2025
+Updated: August 13, 2025

 Portugal is a hotspot for international property investors.
 And what’s not to love?
 Sun.
 Sea.
 Views.
 Stunning property types.
 High returns.
 It’s an investor’s dream!

 The market offers exceptional value and attractive returns on Portugal real estate investment.
 Property values in Portugal have skyrocketed by 113 percent between 2010 and 2024—way ahead of the EU average, according to Eurostat.
+In 2025, the property market is expected to grow by eight percent, with the potential to reach €2.5 billion.
 This highlights just how strong of a long-term investment buying property in Portugal can be.

 Portugal also places no restrictions on foreign buyers looking to purchase property.
 And with a wide selection of options to obtain residency, the country makes real estate investing in Portugal and relocation a breeze.